 The National Skateboard Co. took a simple but never been done route by mailing shirts to shop owners emblazoned with the company name blacked out, a brick pattern and tag listing the first four riders.
 The result?
 Over a hundred pages of speculation on Sidewalk Magazine’s forum within days.
 More recently, Alex Olson created an intentional guessing game around Bianca Chandon before revealing anyone who called the 917 phone number was already informed.

 With this in mind, it’s intriguing as to whether there are any nods to Quasi’s ‘predecessor’ – the Workshop.
 The stylised brackets that crop up throughout collections and catalogues almost seem to echo the Parenthesis logo and there’s still on going SLAP debate whether ‘mother’ was short for ‘mother ship’.
-The definition of the word Quasi itself – ‘seeming, resembling, virtual…as if, as it were’ could suggest a parallel to draw is that the remnants of AWS now reside under this new home in Ohio, however: “Quasi has nothing to do with the new or old Workshop.
+The definition of the word Quasi itself – ‘seeming, resembling, virtual…as if, as it were’ could suggest a parallel to draw is that the remnants of AWS now reside under this new home in Ohio.
+However, Bowers says: “Quasi has nothing to do with the new or old Workshop.
 At the same time I enjoy conspiracy theories… Yes we came from there but you’re reaching.
 Does Primitive look like Plan B?
 Magenta like Habitat?”

 It’s clear there’s personal touch to first graphics and boards about to be released are no different due to a firm belief that: “Pro models should reflect the pro.
 The rider should be amped on his graphic.
 We talk a lot and work out ideas.
 It’s really simple and pure.”